Author: Boat Accessories Australia Date Posted: 18 October 2018

 Just like launching for the first time is tricky, so is solo boat launching.
 If possible, choose a quiet time at the ramp and have your checklist of things to do to ensure you safely launch the boat.

-If you have any queries about equipment for your trailer or boat to help with launching and retrieving, ask the experts at Boat Accessories Australia by calling 1300 308 161 or contact us online.
+If you have any queries about equipment for your trailer, ask the team at Boat Accessories Australia by calling 1300 308 161 or contact us online.